vtex-sites/base.store/README.md

   </a>
 </p>
 <h1 align="center">
-  A starter powered by FastStore and Gatsby
+  A starter powered by Faststore and Gatsby
 </h1>

-Kick-off your store with this boilerplate.
-This starter ships with the main FastStore configuration files you might need to get up and running blazing fast with the blazing-fast store for React.
+Kickoff your store with this boilerplate.
+This starter ships with the main Faststore configuration files you might need to get up and running blazing fast with the blazing-fast store for React.

 ## 🚀 Quick start